JayaBharathi3698/phase-1-Swapnil/LET US C/Chapter1.md

 ## Variables

-Variables are some combination of alphabets whic stores some values in ram and its values can be changed whenever we want .
+Variables are some combination of alphabets which stores some values in memory and its values can be changed whenever we want .

 ### Declaration of variable :-